-It will also be the world’s largest floating offshore wind farm and an essential step in industrialising solutions and reducing costs for future offshore wind power projects.
+With a system capacity of 88 MW it is also the world’s largest floating offshore wind farm and an important step forward in industrialising solutions and reducing costs for future offshore wind power projects.

 Hywind Tampen will be a test bed for further development of floating wind, exploring the use of new and larger turbines, installations methods, simplified moorings, concrete substructures and integration between gas and wind power generation systems.

 The floating wind farm consists of 11 wind turbines which have been upgraded from 8 to 8.6 MW.
 Although the export system capacity and the platforms have not been upgraded accordingly, the increased capacity should contribute to an increased overall yearly production due to increased uptime.
 Operational experience will also contribute to improving the production capacity through increased utilisation rate.

 The wind farm is estimated to meet about 35% of the annual electricity power demand of the five Snorre A and B, and Gullfaks A, B and C platforms.
 In periods with higher wind speeds this percentage will be significantly higher.

 The Hywind Tampen project

 The project will contribute to further developing floating offshore wind technology and reducing the cost of future floating offshore wind farms, offering new industrial opportunities for Norway, the fields and the Norwegian supplier industry in a growing global offshore wind market.